 Vineyard and Production

 The house works with 10 ha it owns in Aÿ planted with pinot noir, and with 15 ha belonging to family members and friends.
-They apply sustainable viticultural methods and are certified for High Environmental Value.
-In fact, in 2018, they introduced an OK logo combined with a QR code on the label of the bottles, giving access to a full molecular analysis of the wines.
-Their winemaking philosophy highlights the terroir–that of Aÿ primarily–and this is why they discontinued the use of stainless-steel tanks in 2016 and replaced them with small oak barrels from the Argonne forest, about 100 km (60mi) from Aÿ, as they believe it best accompany its terroir and bring out its typical minerality.
+They apply sustainable viticultural methods and are certified for High Environmental Value (HVE) and Sustainable Viticulture in Champagne (VDC), and in 2018, they introduced an OK logo combined with a QR code on the label of their BSA, giving access to a full molecular analysis of the wines.
+Their winemaking philosophy highlights the terroir–that of Aÿ primarily–and this is why they discontinued the use of stainless steel tanks in 2016 and replaced them with small oak barrels from the Argonne forest, about 100 km (60mi) from Aÿ, as they believe it best accompany its terroir and bring out its typical minerality.
 But they also use sandstones ogive, a material that they find preserves the organoleptic characteristics of Aÿ.
 The overall production is about 250,000 bottles per year.